javinizer/Javinizer/README.md

     -Force [<SwitchParameter>]
         The force parameter will attempt to force any new sorted files to be overwritten if it already exists.

+    -ImportSettings <String>
+        The importsettings parameter allows you to specify an external settings file.
+This is useful if you want to have different presets for groups of videos.

+    -MoveToFolder <Boolean>
+        The movetofolder parameter will allow you to set a true/false value for the setting move-to-folder from the commandline.

+    -RenameFile <Boolean>
+        The renamefile parameter will allow you to set a true/false v alue for the setting rename-file from the commandline.

     -Help [<SwitchParameter>]
         The help parameter will open a help dialogue in your console for Javinizer usage.